Quasi-Mind/deep-unconscious-mind/README.md

 # Deep Unconscious Mind (DUM) Framework

+:construction: **NOTE: This README is currently under active development and is subject to change.
+Thank you for your patience while we continue to improve it.** :construction:

 👥 **Join the Exploration**

 We believe the Deep Unconscious Mind (DUM) Framework opens up a whole new landscape of potential in the AI realm.
 But the real power of this endeavor lies in community collaboration.